hubtype/botonic/packages/botonic-plugin-ner/README.md

 Botonic Plugin NER uses the trained models defined by the user to recognize named entities inside the input text.

-After detecting the text locale, and using the corresponding model to recognize the entities, extra information about the recognized entities is added to the input message.
+First, the text locale is detected.
+Then, by using the relevant model, extra information about the recognized entities is added to the input message.

 ## Setup